 JusticeCorps members will be trained to provide legal information to self–represented litigants to assist them with resolving important legal matters.
 JusticeCorps members assist litigants by helping litigants prepare court paperwork, by making referrals, or through assistance at a legal information workshop.
 Members will receive training in a variety of areas to support and enhance the member’s service to the public as well as training that will support the member’s individual development.
 Members will be placed at one of 12 service locations located throughout the County of Los Angeles.

-This program is open to students enrolled in one of our participating campuses: California State University at Northridge; California State University at Dominguez Hills; University of California at Los Angeles; California Polytechnic University, Pomona; California State University at Long Beach; and the University of Southern California.
+This program is open to students enrolled in one of our participating campuses: California State University at Northridge; California State University at Dominguez Hills; University of California at Los Angeles; California Polytechnic University, Pomona; California State University at Long Beach; and the University of Southern California, and Occidental College.

 The summer program is open to all current college students or recent graduates.
-The program offers an intensive 9 week, full-time immersion program from students interested in assisting self-represented litigants.
-Participants provide 300 hours of service from mid-June through mid-August.
+The program offers an intensive 10-week, full-time immersion program from students interested in assisting self-represented litigants.
+Participants provide 300 hours of service from mid June- mid August.
 This position requires a minimum service commitment of 35 hours per week (7 – 7.5 hours a day Monday-Friday during normal business hours, depending on the service location).
+Dates for Summer 2016 are June 6-August 12, 2016.

 Los Angeles JusticeCorps recruits its members from students attending JusticeCorps’ partner universities.
 Students can meet JusticeCorps program staff at campus job fairs, and can also learn about the program through their campus service-learning or career centers: